AliMousa27/Snake/README.md

 <img width="164" alt="image" src="https://user-images.githubusercontent.com/114988369/212747407-0580196c-9adc-4ee6-9213-70f48affeab2.png">

-2. Clone the repositry with the git clone command into your desktop
+2. Clone the repository with the git clone command into your desktop

-3. Download Javafx if you havent already
+3. Download Javafx if you haven't  already

 4. Open the project with your IDE of choice.
 I am using VSCode

-5. Add the library dependancies.
-Open the "App.java" then on the bottom left corener. there is a secton called "Java projects" Open that and press the + sing in refrenced libraries
+5. Add the library dependencies.
+Open the "App.java '' then on the bottom left corner. there is a section called "Java projects'' Open that and press the + sing in referenced libraries

 <img width="195" alt="image" src="https://user-images.githubusercontent.com/114988369/212747748-d01213c8-9f4c-4537-85c4-b053660a77b2.png">